The new administration has settled in and is now considering a number of proposals that are of concern to the field of anthropology.

 Here’s how you can get involved:

-Convert conversations to action.
-In the wake of recent events in Charlottesville, the AAA has compiled a list of resources on race to help our members and the public to continue moving forward with important conversations on race and convert those conversations to action.
+Stand against racism.
+In the wake of recent events in Charlottesville, the AAA joined forces with the American Historical Association, the Society for Applied Anthropology, and the American Sociological Association to establish the Understanding Race After Charlottesville initiative to help our members and the public continue moving forward with important conversations on race and convert those conversations to action.
 The cycle of violence must end.

 Oppose the elimination of the National Historic Publications and Records Commission (NHPRC)!
 The Trump Administration has proposed the elimination of this important source of grants for preserving our heritage and making it accessible to the public.
 Act now to tell Congress level-fund NHPRC at $6 million next year!
 Use the contact form on the NHA website.